 Now we can see how The Shadow is working.
 Donald Trump depends upon the acidity of commentators like Ann Coulter to undermine his critics and support his efforts to deconstruct democracy.
 At the same time he is scared to death that she may turn on him.
 He realizes that if he can’t deliver on their twisted agenda, he’s done.
 That’s how she get’s under his skin.

 These two individuals were both born on Friday and have Venus as their Day Ray.
 They share an INNER or spiritual connection should they ever want to use it.
 They were also born in the zodiac signs Sagittarius and Gemini.
 This gives them them opposite Sun Signs and different OUTER Rulers.
 Coulter is externally Jupiterian while Trump is Mercurial.

 Those who are born on Friday are naturally pleasant and usually kind.
 However little of their tenderness will surface when their personal feelings are shut down.
 Rarely do they deliberately cause others to be harmed, but it can happen, Here we have perfect examples of two individuals whose closed hearts are creating perversity that is difficult to witness.

 The dynamic of this relationship is explained by the nature of their opposing Sun Signs.
 Trump is a Gemini and Coulter is a Sagittarius.
 Their OUTER experiences, even when similar, are interpreted quite differently.
 On the whole Trump exists more in the moment and deals with particulars whereas Coulter’s comprehension of history and its implications is somewhat more comprehensive.

 Trump and Coulter experience a strong attraction as they challenge one another’s viewpoints.
 Right now they are on the same side.
 The possibility exists that that one of them could go too far and threaten the other.
-“When people wrong you, go after those people, because it is a good feeling and because other people will see you doing it,” Trump braggs.
+“When people wrong you, go after those people, because it is a good feeling and because other people will see you doing it,” Trump brags.
 “I always get even.”